concavegit/kfda/README.md

 The accuracy is not as high as that of deep methods, With a training size of 8000 and a testing size of 62000, performance on MNIST averages around 0.7 accuracy using 8 fisher directions and a polynomial kernel of degree 2.
 This may be due to the constrained training size.
-Without increasing the training size, accuracy can be improved by implementing invariant kernels that would implicitly handle scale and rotation without requiring an extended dataset.
+Accuracy can be improved without increasing training size by implementing invariant kernels that would implicitly handle scale and rotation without requiring an extended dataset.

 ## Oneshot Learning
 Oneshot learning means that an algorithm can learn a new class with as little as one sample.